 The Company is principally engaged in the underwriting of all classes of life insurance business, including investment-linked business.
-There has been no significant change in the nature of this activity during the financial year.
+There were no significant change in the nature of this activity during the financial years relevant to these financial statements.

 The Company is a public limited liability company, incorporated and domiciled in Malaysia.
 The registered office of the Company is located at Level 7, Menara Tokio Marine Life, 189 Jalan Tun Razak, 50400 Kuala Lumpur, Malaysia.
 The principal place of business of the Company is located at Ground Floor, Menara Tokio Marine Life, 189 Jalan Tun Razak, 50400 Kuala Lumpur, Malaysia.